-I’ve spoken about Cyrus’s birth before, but I feel it’s important as a mum over 40 to explain how I felt after he was born.
-By that I mean I felt as if I’d been set up to fail because of my age.
+I’ve spoken about Cyrus’s birth before, but I feel it’s important as a mum over 40 to explain how I felt after having an induced labour.
+I felt as if I’d been set up to fail because of my age.

 Being older and ‘high-risk’, I’d asked more questions of my GP, midwives and consultant before the birth.
 So much so that my GP had even turned to my husband and jokingly referred to me as ‘high-maintenance’.

 Prior to giving birth, my motivation was to have as natural a birth as possible.
 I wanted to avoid any intervention that might result in a lot of internal stitches and a prolapsed bladder later on.
 Now was that so selfish?